 VCAT can review decisions made by the Mental Health Tribunal under the Mental Health Act 2014.
 We hear and decide these cases in our Human Rights List .

-The Mental Health Act 2014 establishes procedures for assessing people who appear to have mental illness and treating people who have mental illness.
-It also established the Mental Health Tribunal which has the primary function of determining whether all the criteria for mental health treatment in the Act applies to a person.
-If the criteria do apply, the Mental Health Tribunal may make a treatment order.
+The Mental Health Act 2014 establishes procedures for assessing people who appear to have a mental illness and treating people who have a mental illness.
+The Mental Health Tribunal determines whether all the criteria for mental health treatment in the Act applies to a person.
+If the criteria do apply, the Mental Health Tribunal may make a compulsory treatment order.
 The Mental Health Tribunal may make an order for a person to receive electroconvulsive treatment if it is satisfied that the person does not have the capacity to consent to the treatment or they are under the age of 18 years.

 VCAT can hear and determine applications to review these decisions by the Mental Health Tribunal.